-- Switch off all power consumers and switch off the engine. - Remove the battery. 🔌 (\ p.
-112)
+- Switch off all power consumers and switch off the engine. - Remove the seat. (\ p.
+72) - Disconnect the negative (minus) cable of the battery to avoid damage to the motorcycle's electronics.

-- Connect the battery charger to the battery.
+Connect the battery charger to the battery.
 Switch on the battery charger.